mike182uk/lamp-vagrant-chef-solo/README.md

 1. Make sure you have [vagrant](http://www.vagrantup.com/) installed
 2. Clone this repo
 3. Navigate to directory in terminal and run `vagrant up`
-4. Once vagrant has done its business, if you navigate to `localhost:8080` you should see a the default apache welcom page
+4. Once vagrant has done its business, if you navigate to `localhost:8080` you should see a the default apache welcome page

 ### Notes